shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/silencer.md

 * Amplitude-modulated ultrasound produces audible sound
 * Phase changes cause amplitude fluctuations when the transducers are driven.
-    * Thus, an audible noise is produced.
+    * Thus, audible noise is produced.
 * Amplitude fluctuation can be suppressed by changing the phase shift step by step.
     * Therefore, the noise can be reduced.
 * The finer the interpolation is, the more noise can be reduced.